Electroweak ALP Searches at a Muon Collider: Introduction

 The main difficulty of the muon collider concept comes from the short muon lifetime $\sim 2~\mu$s.
 It is highly challenging to produce low emittance muon beams and store them in the collider ring before they decay.
 Thanks to the progress of accelerator physics, the particle physics community's interest in a high-energy muon collider grows again.
 Several leading approaches have been developed quickly over the past years~\cite{Palmer:2014nza,Delahaye:2019omf}.
 The US Muon Accelerator Program (MAP)~\cite{Delahaye:2013jla,Delahaye:2014vvd,Ryne:IPAC2015-WEPWA057,Long:2020wfp} focuses on proton-driven muon sources where secondary pions decay to muons.
 The program's target scenario covers a wide range of beam energy, from $\mathcal{O}$(1-10)~GeV neutrino factories to Higgs factories and multi-TeV colliders.
 Such proton-driven muon beams occupy a large phase space volume, which need to be cooled significantly before muons decay.
 The issue is addressed by the development of Muon Ionization Cooling Experiment (MICE)~\cite{Mohayai:2018rxn,Blackmore:2018mfr,MICE:2019jkl}, which demonstrates the potential of cooling muon beams over short time scales.
 More recently, the novel approach of Low Emittance Muon Accelerator (LEMMA) allows high luminosity muon beams to be produced with low transverse emittance~\cite{Antonelli:2015nla,Long:2020wfp}.
 The design uses a $45$-GeV positron beam to produce muon pairs at the threshold, resulting in a small beam transverse emittance without extra beam cooling.
-With LEMMA, a muon collider operating at even higher energies with $\sqrt{s}=\mathcal{O}(10-100)$~TeV becomes possible.
+The technology may allow a muon collider operating at even higher energies up to $\sqrt{s}=\mathcal{O}(100)$~TeV but with limited luminosities.